PJ-Oscheh/LineageOS-Installer/README.md

 # What is here:

-- Embedded web browsers for downloading TWRP and LineageOS* [See "What is not here"]*
+- Embedded web browsers for downloading TWRP and LineageOS
 - Images to illustrate where to find Developer Options, USB Debugging, and OEM Unlocking
 - The prebuilt program includes a setup script that copies all needed files.

 # What is not here:
-- Lineage OS Download page in embedded browser (for it is not live)
 - Support for Samsung Devices
 - Possibly support for other devices (If Fastboot mode acts differently for some reason on other devices; I am not sure)
 - A help (support) page